velammalm/PlaywrightCodingChallenge/README.md

 npx playwright install
 ```

-5. Then run playwright browsers and run in webkit and see the report
+5. Then run playwright browsers and run in chromium and see the report
 ```bash
 npx playwright test --headed --project=chromium npx playwright show-report my-report